Amtrak and Daylight Saving Time with a Superliner sleeper can in the background.

 When daylight saving time occurs, Amtrak’s overnight trains usually run about an hour behind schedule due to the time change.

-While Amtrak tries to recover from this delay, the time shift may cause temporary disruptions.
-Please remember this if you plan to catch the train later.
+While Amtrak works to recover from this delay, the time change may cause temporary disruptions.
+Please keep this in mind if you plan to catch the train later.

 Donner Pass